Charles E W Bean, Diaries, AWM38 3DRL 606/47/1 - June 1916 - Part 4

 lights.
 If no lights seen

-heavy guns will shorten after
+heavy guns will shorten agn

-& then lengthen again. arty will
+& then lengthen again.
+Arty will

 not shorten during night so